- Choosing The Best Hybrid For YOU!

 For starters, I typically recommend that you buy one with 700c tires.
 This tire size is the optimal height to allow you to pedal easily along, and I find it to be the most satisfying to ride on pavement and fine gravel paths.

 However, if you are going to be riding on a lot of gravel roads, you would be better suited with a 26″ tire that is wider and slightly more puncture-resistant.
 (Also if you are under 5’4″, you will probably prefer the 26″ tires, as they are closer to the ground.)

 Fitness Vs. Comfort Vs. Cruiser

-Cruiser Bikes This is another model of hybrid bike that needs to be on the list.
+Cruiser Bikes This is another model that needs to be on the list.
 These are the more “classic” models with the balloon tires.
 We often refer to them as “beach cruisers”.
 These bikes are inherently heavy and slow, and are typically best for riding on flat ground.

 Proper Sizing Is Based On Height

 A good-quality bicycle will come in different frame sizes.
 Typically the frame height is going to be measured from where the pedal crankshaft enters the bike up to where the seat post is.
 The different frame sizes ensure that no matter how tall you are, you will be able to correctly: